-Several heuristic approaches based on neural networks (NNs) have been proposed for identification and adaptive control of nonlinear dynamic systems (Fierro & Lewis, 1998) (Pardo-Ayala & Angulo-Bahón, 2007).
+Several heuristic approaches based on neural networks (NNs) have been proposed for identification and adaptive control of nonlinear dynamic systems [1].

-In wheeled mobile robots (WMR), the trajectory-tracking problem with exponential convergence has been solved theoretically using time-varying state feedback based on the backstepping technique in (Ping & Nijmeijer, 1997).
-The kinematical model of mobile robots can be described in polar coordinates and stabilization achieved using the backstepping technique (Das & Kar, 2006).
-Dynamic feedback linearization has been used for trajectory tracking and posture stabilization of mobile robot systems in chained form (Oriolo, Luca & Vendittelli, 2002).
+In wheeled mobile robots (WMR), the trajectory-tracking problem with exponential convergence has been solved theoretically using time-varying state feedback based on the backstepping technique in [2].
+The kinematic model of mobile robots can be described in polar coordinates and stabilization achieved using the backstepping technique [3].

-The study of autonomous behaviour has become an active research area in the field of robotics.
-Even the simplest organisms are capable of behavioural feats unimaginable for the most sophisticated machines.
+The study of autonomous behavior has become an active research area in the field of robotics.
+Even the simplest organisms are capable of behavioral feats unimaginable for the most sophisticated machines.
 When an animal has to operate in an unknown environment it must somehow learn to predict the consequences of its own actions.
 By learning the causality of environmental events, it becomes possible for an animal to predict future and new events.
-Biological organism are a clear example that this short of learning is possible in spite of what, from an engineering standpoint, seem to be insurmountable difficulties: noisy sensors, unknown kinematics and dynamics, nostationary statistics, and so on.
-A related form of learning is known as operant conditioning (Grossberg, 1971).
-Chang and Gaudiano (Chang & Gaudiano, 1998) introduce a neural network for obstacle avoidance that is based on a model of classical and operant conditioning.
+A related form of learning is known as operant conditioning [4].
+Chang and Gaudiano [5] introduce a neural network for obstacle avoidance that is based on a model of classical and operant conditioning.

-Psychologists have identified classical and operant conditioning as two primary forms of learning that enables animals to acquire the causal structure of their environment.
 In the classical conditioning paradigm, learning occurs by repeated association of a Conditioned Stimulus (CS), which normally has no particular significance for an animal, with an Unconditioned Stimulus (UCS), which has significance for an animal and always gives rise to an Unconditioned Response (UCR).
-The response that comes to be elicited by the CS after classical conditioning is known as the Conditioned Response (CR) (Grossberg & Levine, 1987).
-Hence, classical conditioning is the putative learning process that enables animals to recognize informative stimuli in the environment.
+The response that comes to be elicited by the CS after classical conditioning is known as the Conditioned Response (CR) [4].
+In this case an animal learns the consequences of its actions.
+In the field of neural networks research, it is often suggested that neural networks based on associative learning laws can model the mechanisms of classical conditioning, while neural networks based on reinforcement learning laws can model the mechanisms of operant conditioning [6].